MJKoedam/filter-buttons-for-elementor/README.md

 ## Description

-Button Filters for Elementor is a plugin designed to extend the functionality of Elementor by allowing users to add additional attributes to button elements.
-These attributes are controlled through settings in Advanced Custom Fields (ACF), providing flexibility in customizing button behaviors and appearances within Elementor-built pages.
+Button Filters for Elementor is a plugin designed to extend the functionality of Elementor by enabling additional, customizable attributes for button elements to act as toggleable filters.
+These attributes are controlled through settings in Advanced Custom Fields (ACF).
+The filter buttons can interact with a loop grid on the same page, dynamically updating the displayed content.
+Users can easily toggle filters on and off, providing a dynamic and interactive browsing experience.

 ## Installation

 1. Upload the `button-filter-for-elementor` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Utilize the enhanced button attributes within the Elementor editor by configuring settings in the Advanced Custom Fields (ACF) interface.
+3. ..
+More information on the installation of the filter coming soon.

 ## Changelog